 - Knead by hand inside the bowl for about 2 minutes.
 The mixture will be sticky.

 - Cover with plastic wrap and place in a warm place to double in size for about 5-6 hours.
-If I am not using my bread machine, I usually place mine in the laundry room on a table by the dryer because my laundry room is always in use and is usually warm.
+If I am not using my bread machine, I usually place mine in the laundry room on a table by the dryer because my laundry room is always in use and is typically warm.

 Saucing the Pizza

 There are as many ways to sauce your pizza as there are toppings, but the most familiar are your red tomato sauce, white Alfredo sauce, Pesto, BBQ sauce, as well as plain garlic and olive oil.
-Below I have included the recipes for red and white sauce, but you can click over to my Summer Pesto Sauce post for that recipe as well.
+Below, I have included the recipes for red and white sauce, but you can click over to my Summer Pesto Sauce post for that recipe as well.
 My mom makes her own BBQ sauce and sends it to us, but I don’t use it on pizza.
 I save my BBQ sauce for chicken and hamburgers.

 We typically stick to the red and white sauce at our home, but my mother swears by her favorite pesto with clams pizza and my bestie loves her BBQ chicken pizza with caramelized red onion, fresh mozzarella, cilantro, and BBQ sauce.
 Oh, the many flavor combinations you can come up with…